MohammedAly22/AgenticRAG/README.md

 ## 🔮 Future Enhancements
 - ✅ Multi-model support for more flexible generation (e.g., OpenAI GPT models).

+- ✅ Multi-modal support for chatting with images and tables.

 - ✅ Enhanced memory management for long-term, context-aware conversations.

 - ✅ Fine-tuned retrieval with advanced filtering and re-ranking techniques.